 When her father’s health failed when she was a teenager, Lewis began learning how to perform his duties.
 When he died, his wife briefly became lighthouse keeper.
 However, her health was failing and the real responsibility fell to Lewis.
 Upon her mother’s death in 1878, Lewis was given the position.

 For a time, she was the highest-paid lighthouse keeper in the United States.
 The unofficial record of lives Lewis personally saved during her 54 years running the light house may have been as high as 25, but documented records credit her with saving a minimum of 18 lives.
 She made her last rescue at age 63.

-Lewis received numerous medals and awards for her daring rescues, including the Gold Lifesaving Medal from the U.S. Government and a silver medal from the Life Saving Benevolent Association of New York, and she was the first woman to receive the gold Congressional medal for lifesaving.
+Lewis received numerous medals and awards for her daring rescues, including the Gold Lifesaving Medal from the U.S. Government and a silver medal from the Life Saving Benevolent Association of New York.
+She also was the first woman to receive the gold Congressional medal for lifesaving.
 In 1907, industrialist Andrew Carnegie, founder of the Carnegie Hero Fund Commission, added her to his private pension list.